Restaurant Promotion Ideas: Increase Sales With These 6 Campaigns

 2. Restaurant Loyalty Programs

 How do you reward customers who dine frequently at your restaurant?
 Do you have a loyalty program in place?
-Encouraging repeat visits with special offers will help lead them back in the door.
-This can be super low tech or high tech, from punch cards to magnetic stripe cards that work with your POS.
-Offer something that will be enough of an incentive to return frequently so they can earn their reward.
+Encouraging repeat visits with special offers will help lead them back through the door.
+This can be super low-tech or high-tech, from punch cards to magnetic stripe cards that work with your POS.
+Offer something that will be enough of an incentive to frequently return so they can earn their reward.
 Be sure to track redemption of the loyalty program offers.

 Loyalty programs work because they make your customers feel like a VIP.
-I mean who doesn’t want to feel very important and earn free things at the same time!
+Who doesn’t want to feel important and earn free things at the same time?
 Your customers feel like they are part of an exclusive group that is separate from other customers.
-A great example of this is Starbucks, you load money on your Starbucks card and then you start building up star rewards with every purchase.
-Since you have already put money on your card you are more likely to use it and pick Starbucks over the other coffee shop down the street.
+A great example of this is Starbucks; you load money on your Starbucks card, and then you start building up star rewards with every purchase.
+Since you have already put money on your card, you are more likely to use it and pick Starbucks over the other coffee shops down the street.
 You are then able to use the stars towards a free drink or food.

 Creating a loyalty program that brings your customers back will also increase your customer retention.
 A study has found that increasing customer retention rates by 5% increases profits by 25-95%.
 Read more about customer loyalty in our blog.

-Check out our Ultimate Guide to Restaurant Marketing that walks you through creating a marketing strategy to bring in new customers.
+Check out our Ultimate Guide to Restaurant Marketing, which walks you through creating a marketing strategy to bring in new customers.

 3. Social Media Advertising

-Take your restaurant’s personality, delicious food and upcoming events to social media.
-Be sure you have business accounts (not a personal account), especially for Facebook which should be a Business Page.
+Take your restaurant’s personality, delicious food, and upcoming events to social media.
+Be sure you have a business account (not a personal account), especially for Facebook, which should be a Business Page.
 (Learn how to make a business account in our blog, How to Use Social Media to Promote Your Restaurant).
 You’ll need to start posting regularly, but then take it one step beyond to get results.
-Using the Facebook Ads tools, “boost” some of your yummiest-looking Facebook posts and include an offer in the ad.
-Essentially you’re giving your post a “boost” by running an ad that will drive more people into your location.
+Using the Facebook Ads tools, boost some of your yummiest-looking Facebook posts and include an offer in the ad.
+Essentially, you’re giving your post a “boost” by running an ad that will drive more people into your location.

 Learn more about Facebook advertising for your restaurant.